takyam15/my-stats-python-r-jupyter/README.md

 docker compose build
 ```

+or you can pull the docker image from [DockerHub repository](https://hub.docker.com/repository/docker/takyam15/my-stats-python-r-jupyter)

-After building docker image run:
+After building or downloading docker image run:

 ```bash
 docker compose up -d
 ```

-You can use JupyterLab by accessing `localhost:8888` on your web browser.
+Then JupyterLab will be loaded by accessing `localhost:8888` on your web browser.

 ### Getting started without Docker